luischagas/luischagas/README.md

 - 🏢  I'm currently working full-time at **DPC**
 - 🌱  Learning more about and studying: **DDD, TDD and Microservices**.
-- 👾  Interests: Games (PS5 💙) and Music 🎵
+- 👾  Interests: Games (PS5 💙) and Work out 💪

 ##### 🧠 Skills Set